 This course has been devised to help young art students strengthen their portfolios and develop their work.
-Through a personal project, you will be encouraged to engage with experimentation and generation of ideas, which will be supported by a sound grounding in art and design principles.
+You will be encouraged to engage with experimentation and generation of ideas, which will be supported by a sound grounding in art and design principles.

-Students are free to approach their project in the way they choose.
+Students are free to approach their projects in the way they choose.
 In the past this included painting, drawing, photography and illustration.

 You should expect to find the focused studio atmosphere an inspiration.
 Some use this experience of art school in order to help them decide on future study choices.
 Advice on how to produce a portfolio of artwork and its presentation will be available.

 The course encourages the development of a critical approach to the work produced.
 It aims to help participants boost their confidence in their abilities as they claim greater control and responsibility for the direction that their work takes.

 - Project work will encourage you to experiment and be original.

 - Observational drawing and research are included.

 - There will be opportunities to work across a range of art materials.

 - The range of materials used will relate to the chosen direction of your project.